2011 Fa Yuen Street fire: Fire incident

 The fire broke out in Mongkok Fa Yuen Street between 188 and 198 at the Pai dong areas.
 The fire killed 9 people and injured 34.
 About 118 people became homeless after the fire.
 A total of 44 fire appliances and 210 firefighters were sent to tackle the blaze, with 26 ambulances called.
 Chief Secretary for Administration Stephen Lam had later been put in charge of handling the case.

 Fire department 48-hour protest

 The Hong Kong Fire Services Department have long protested for having to work far too many hours.
 Thousands of firefighters held a protest at Southorn Playground after the fire.
 According to the department's statement, not only is their job dangerous, but each week they have to work 54 hours.
 This has been unfair compared to other disciplinary government departments who are limited to 48.

-They have held a 48-hour protest to ask the government to reduce the working hours to 48 or 44 hrs a week.
+They have held a 48-hour protest to ask the government to reduce the working hours to 48 or 44 hours a week.
 The government earlier wanted the fire department to cut hours in exchange for cutting wages, but this has not been acceptable to the fire department.
 The department has said this Mongkok fire proved the department should never be shorthanded.